fluxninja/aperture/docs/content/use-cases/service-protection/protection.md

 ## Configuration

-This policy monitors the latency of requests processed by the **`service1-demo-app.demoapp.svc.cluster.local`** service.
+This policy monitors the latency of requests processed by the **`cart-service.prod.svc.cluster.local`** service.
 It calculates the deviations in current latency from a baseline historical latency, which serves as an indicator of service overload.
 A deviation of **`1.1`** from the baseline is considered as a signal for service overload.

-To mitigate service overload, the requests to **`service1-demo-app.demoapp.svc.cluster.local`** service are passed through a load scheduler.
+To mitigate service overload, the requests to **`cart-service.prod.svc.cluster.local`** service are passed through a load scheduler.
 The load scheduler reduces the request rate in overload scenarios, temporarily placing excess requests in a queue.

 As service latency improves, indicating a return to normal operational state, the request rate is incrementally increased until it matches the incoming